-In this guide, we’ll discuss the basics of when to start pumping, how to use your pump, and some of the frequently asked questions you might have right now.
+In this guide, we’ll discuss when to start pumping, explain how to use your pump, and answer the most common questions we’re asked about pumping.

 When Should I Use My Breast Pump?

-Women who are only pumping occasionally and are feeding their babies directly from their breasts most of the time should pump milk in the morning where they are likely to get the most (source) Space breastfeeding sessions with pumping sessions by about an hour.
-You can either pump an hour before you expect your baby to be hungry again, or an hour after she breastfeeds.
-That will give you milk for both sessions (source).
+Women who usually breastfeed their babies and only pump occasionally should pump milk in the morning, when they are likely to get the most.
+Space breastfeeding sessions and pumping sessions about an hour apart.
+You can either pump an hour before you expect your baby to be hungry again or an hour after they breastfeed.
+That will give you enough milk for both sessions (1).

-Women who are only pumping and aren’t doing any actual breastfeeding should pump about every 2 and a half to 3 hours.
-Efficiently emptying your breast milk signals your body to make more (source).
+Women who pump exclusively and don’t feed their baby at the breast should pump about every 2.5 to 3 hours.
+Efficiently emptying your breast milk signals your body to make more.

 How Do I Use a Breast Pump?

-Moms who are going to be pumping a lot will want to consider a double electric pump that will allow them to pump both breasts at once.
-It’s a time saver being able to pump both at once, and you won’t have to do any work.
-They are much more expensive however than manual pumps.
+Moms who will be pumping a lot will want to consider using a double electric pump that allows them to pump both breasts at once.
+It’s a time saver, and you won’t have to do any physical work.
+However, electric pumps are much more expensive than manual pumps.

 How to Use a Manual Breast Pump

-- You need to encourage what is known as letdown, which is milk moving from the back of the breast to the front.
-You can gently massage your breasts or place a warm washcloth on your breasts (source) to encourage letdown.
+- First, you need to encourage your milk let-down.
+Let-down is the process of milk moving from the back of the breast to the front.
+You can gently massage your breasts or place a warm washcloth on your breasts to encourage let-down.

-- Cover your nipple with the breast shield and make sure it forms a tight shield.
+- Cover your nipple with the pump’s breast shield, and make sure it forms a tight seal.

-- Use one hand to hold the shield in the correct place, and start squeezing the handle of the pump with the other hand.
+- Use one hand to hold the shield in the correct place, and start squeezing the pump’s handle with the other hand.

-- If milk isn’t wanting to flow, lean forward and put gravity to work.
+- If milk isn’t flowing easily, lean forward, and put gravity to work.

 - Keep pumping until your flow starts to slow.